linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 description = "Use an existing Prometheus instance with Linkerd."
 +++

-Even though Linkerd comes with its own Prometheus instance, there can be cases where using an external instance makes more sense for various reasons.
+Even though linkerd-viz extension comes with its own Prometheus instance, there can be cases where using an external instance makes more sense for various reasons.

 {{< note >}}